Here we run through a few best-practices when building an enterprise architecture roadmap, and provide a structure to set your course.

 - Go live date, end of support date, end of extended support date.

 - What is the direction of / are there dependencies between the roadmaps?
 E.g. Technology Standards influence roadmaps of IT elements which influence roadmaps of Business elements.
-Or the other way around – starting from a project roadmap going to roadmaps of IT elements?
+Or the other way around – starting from a project roadmap going to roadmaps of IT elements.

 Once you’ve considered all these questions you’ll be in a good position to choose which style of roadmap will work for you.
 We believe there are 4 basic types of EA roadmaps:

-This style is the most basic and uses a metric base like Retain-Redesign-Refresh-Retire or Tolerate-Invest-Migrate-Eliminate to allow you to color or ‘heatmap’ your business capability maps or technology landscapes to show WHAT is changing.
+This style is the most basic and uses a metric like Retain-Redesign-Refresh-Retire or Tolerate-Invest-Migrate-Eliminate to allow you to color or ‘heatmap’ your business capability maps or technology landscapes to show WHAT is changing.
 Red-Amber-Green, for example.
-This type of roadmapping is simply about making a recommendation of what SHOULD happen but doesn’t address the other questions such as HOW or WHEN.
-Out-of-the-box and no-code algorithms can be used to quickly aggregate data for recommendations.

-2) “Lifecycle properties and Gantt charts”
+2. “Lifecycle properties and Gantt charts”

 These roadmaps explore in-flight and proposed change initiatives as the HOW and use actual date/time properties for WHEN the changes are going to happen.
 They require a deeper understanding of Project Portfolio Management (PPM) approaches and the transformational side of the business.
 However, they are limited when dealing with interdependencies.
 While they provide one-degree-of-separation analysis, mapping programs and projects to the ‘things’ in the business they directly impact, they don’t go any deeper than that.

-4) The “multiple architectures” roadmap
+4. Using “multiple architectures” to roadmap scenarios